TomRegan/tomregan.github.io/content/posts/2025-04-04-comparison-method-violates-its-general-contract/index.md

 **[ComparatorVerifier](https://github.com/TomRegan/comparatorverifier) is a library for verifying Comparators.
 Check it out!**

-Java's standard sorting algorithm, TimSort, is a clever hybrid algorithm that uses a deceptively simple insight into the typical pattern of elements in arrays.
+Java's standard sorting algorithm, TimSort, is a clever hybrid algorithm that uses a deceptively simple insight about the typical pattern of elements in arrays.
 Unfortunately the insight is couched deep in mathematical
 obscurity: